Advice from an award-winning journalist and bestselling author on how to effectively manage that unreasonable to-do list.

 4. Create actionable tasks

 Every item on your to-do list should be something you can actually do.
-“Blog entry” is not an actionable item.
-“Write blog post,” is.
-And while we’re on the subject, learn to divide each project into tasks and small goals.
+“Blog post” is not an actionable item.
+“Write first draft of blog post,” is.
+And while we’re on the subject, learn to divide each project into tasks and smaller goals.

-For instance, sticking with the blog entry example, I never consider writing and posting a blog entry one actionable item because it isn’t.
-First, I have to write the blog entry.
-Then, I have to post and schedule it.
-This includes finding an image, thinking about SEO, and creating social media snippets.
-Finally, once the entry is live, I want to post links to my Facebook page and Twitter feed.
-So for each post you see on this blog, I actually have three actionable items: write blog entry, post blog entry, and promote blog entry.
+For instance, sticking with the blog post example, I never consider writing and publishing a blog post one actionable item because it isn’t.
+First, I have to write it.
+Then, I have to revise it, find images, make it SEO-friendly, add links, and schedule it.
+I may want to add social media snippets.
+Finally, once the post is live, I want to share links to my social media.
+So for each article you see on this website, I actually have three actionable items: write article, post blog article, and promote article.

-If I only put “blog entry” on my to-do list, it seems like a big mountain that I have to conquer, something that will take me three hours to do, and I’m much more likely to put it off.
+If I only put “blog post” on my to-do list, it feels like a mountain that I have to conquer, something that will take me three hours to do, and I’m much more likely to put it off.
 Writing a blog post?
 I could do that in 30-60 minutes.

-This helps me organize each article on my to-do list and helps me make steady progress on it without making it a big fat ugly whole.
-What this does is create targets that are small enough to get done easily without intimidating you.
+This helps me organize each article on my to-do list and helps me make steady progress without making it an unachievable whole.
+It creates targets that are small enough to do easily without getting intimidated by how long they’ll take.

 5. Don’t put items on the list that intimidate you

-Because you’ll never get to them.
-Either break down a task into such minute slices so that it stops being a big beast that you have to tackle like I suggested above or word them differently.
+You’ll never get to them.
+You’ll resist them.
+You’ll look at them every day and ignore them.
+Either break down a task into such minute slices so that it stops being a beast that you have to tackle, or word them differently.
 “Start new novel” is not a good list item, but “Brainstorm new novel ideas” is.

 6. Schedule everything that takes time

 Let’s say you’re trying to build a Twitter following (or engage with your existing one) and posting ten times a day for regularity.
-Well, firstly, automate it, people!
-And secondly, schedule it into your to-do list.
-It seems weird and counter-intuitive to chalk Twitter into your work time, but if you’re using it for work and it’s important enough for you to spend your working hours on, then it needs to go on the list.
+Well, first, automate it, people!
+And second, schedule it into your to-do list.
+It seems counter-intuitive to chalk Twitter into your work time, but if you’re using it for work and it’s important enough for you to spend your working hours on, then it needs to go on the list.
 I’d say the same for other forms of networking and marketing.
 Anything that happens in your work hours needs to go on the list.

 7. Be aware of the work week you’re creating

-For a long time, I used my to-do list as a catch-all, throwing everything that I “needed to get done” on there, but I’m more thoughtful about it now.
+For a long time, I used my to-do list as a catch-all, throwing everything I “needed to get done” on there, but I’m more thoughtful about it now.
 What do I feel in the mood for this week?
-If my deadlines permit it, would I rather work on a new e-course or send out some pitches?
-Make a mental note of which projects you continue to schedule into your day week after week and which you keep pushing back and that will also give you an idea of where your interests and real passions lie.
+If my deadlines permit it, would I rather work on a new course or send out some pitches?
+Make a mental note of which projects you continue to schedule week after week that you keep pushing back.
+This will also give you an idea of where your interests and passions lie.

 8. Mark items that are top priority